 Both trailheads are very crowded during summer weekends and fill up quickly.
 There is also parking in certain (marked) areas along the Brainard Lake road including the Niwot Picnic Area from which a convenient cutoff trail proceeds to Long Lake.

 The easiest route to the summit of Pawnee is via the southern drainage.
-Two miles of easy and largely level trail lead past the aptly named Long Lake and on to Lake Isabelle with spectacular views of the glacier of the same name as well as the gendarme-ridden ridges of Navajo and Shoshoni Peaks.
+Two miles of easy and largely level trail leads past the aptly named Long Lake and on to Lake Isabelle with spectacular views of the glacier of the same name as well as the gendarme-ridden ridges of Navajo and Shoshoni Peaks.
 From here, the trail turns north, switchbacking up steeper terrain, passing a hanging valley, and eventually emerging in the broad alpine meadows of Pawnee Pass.
 There is no established trail from here, but even those with little route-finding skill should be able to make their way up the Divide to the summit.
 (4.5 miles one-way with 2400' of elevation gain).

 The other, more challenging route threads the northern drainage to the gorgeous Blue Lake from the Mitchell Lake TH.
 Pass the lake on the northern (right hand) side and ascend a broad slope aiming for the broad Toll-Pawnee saddle.
 This slope is often snow-covered until late summer and significant snow exists even in October.
 Though the slope is not extreme, an ice axe and crampons may be prudent in places.
 From the saddle, head south to the summit (4.5 miles one way with 2400 feet of elevation gain).